Your Guide to Anal Masturbation for Men

 You could also try combining this with penile stimulation if you want to.
 This sets you up for some amazing blended orgasms, and can often take the pressure off yourself the first couple of times you try anal masturbation.

 Fingers aren’t the only way to enjoy some solo anal pleasure!
 Here are some of our favorite anal toys and why you might love them too…

 This little prostate massager is a pocket rocket!
 Made by prostate toy experts Aneros, the Helix Syn V is a small but powerful anal vibrator with an ergonomic design that ensures maximum prostate pleasure.
-It also has t-shaped arms that gently vibrate your perineum, too, and mean you can use it hands-free without worrying about it going too far inside.
+It also has t-shaped arms that gently vibrate your perineum, too, which means you can use it hands-free without worrying about it going too far inside.

 It might look a lot like a rabbit vibrator, but this is actually a specialized prostate massager.
 The Lelo Loki Wave is an anal prober with a twist.
 As well as pumping out rumbly vibrations, the shaft moves back and forth in a beckoning motion that gives your prostate a delightful massage.
 The rabbit-like arm also delivers vibrations to your perineum, and the handle means you can maneuver it around until you find an angle that works for you.